csiro-fair/marimba/README.md

 <a name="usage"></a>
 ## Usage

-MarImBA is based on the [Typer](https://typer.tiangolo.com/) Python package which is self-documenting by default.
-Try running MarImBA to see the default help menu:
+Marimba is based on the [Typer](https://typer.tiangolo.com/) Python package which is self-documenting by default.
+Try running Marimba to see the default help menu:

 ```bash
 marimba